RoadieHQ/marketing-site/content/docs/details/scaffolder/index.md

 #### Picker from external API source

-This custom scaffolder field, fetches an API from the backstage backend and allows the result to be rendered to a list.
+This custom scaffolder field, makes an API call to the Backstage backend and allows the result to be rendered to a list.

 ```yaml
 parameters: